siansiansu/celebi/content/posts/2021-03-09/vim-tips-daily.md

 Put from the "+ register to put from the system clipboard.

-Note: The text is auto shared from [VImTipsDaily](https://twitter.com/VImTipsDaily) by GitHub Action
+> This post is auto shared from [VImTipsDaily](https://twitter.com/VImTipsDaily) by GitHub Action